Etherious123/my-project-2/README.md

 # My project is House Predictions
+# Goal:
-# Goal: My job is predicting the sales price for each house.
+My job is to predict the sales price for each house.
 For each Id in the test set, predict the value of the SalePrice variable.
+# Metric:

-# Metric: Submissions are evaluated on Root-Mean-Squared-Error (RMSE) between the logarithm of the predicted value and the logarithm of the observed sales price.
+Submissions are evaluated on Root-Mean-Squared-Error (RMSE) between the logarithm of the predicted value and the logarithm of the observed sales price.
 (Taking logs means that errors in predicting expensive houses and cheap houses will affect the result equally